Aleovas/MediLists/README.md

 # Current implemented features
 - Automatically finding team lists and patients
 - Creating excel sheets with team counts and lists
+- Comparision with previous excel file, if present, to allow for statistics regarding admissions and discharges/transfers
 - Creating word documents with lists for easier printing

 # Planned features